VOPE: Revisiting Hallucination of Vision-Language Models in Voluntary Imagination Task: VOPE Benchmark

 \subsection{Overview}

-An overview of the proposed Voluntary-Imagined Object Presence Evaluation (VOPE) method is presented in \cref{fig:overview}.
+An overview of the proposed Voluntary-Imagined Object Presence Evaluation (VOPE) is presented in \cref{fig:overview}.
 Unlike existing evaluation methods that assess a model's hallucination based solely on the consistency between the model's response and the image content, our approach focuses more on evaluating the correctness of the model's interpretation of the presence of its output objects.
-In the following sections, we provide a detailed introduction to each step of the VOPE method and the metrics employed.
+In this sense, VOPE serves as a recheck-based benchmark for diagnosing grounding behavior on generated objects, especially in voluntary imagination settings.
+In the following sections, we provide a detailed introduction to each step of the VOPE and the metrics employed.